katastreet/encryptedQRCode/README.md

 # encryptedQRCode
 android qr code scanner implemented with elliptic curve encryption

-the retful api is integrated with the app
+the RESTful api is integrated with the app

 change addUrl and fetchUrl as per the host